MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/platform-qualification-app-validation.md

 # Platform qualification and app validation

-Prerequisites for implementing Guides in regulated industries:
+Prerequisites for implementing Dynamics 365 Guides in regulated industries:

 - Qualify Power Platform
 - Validate the Guides app